skillrepos/rag/labs.md

 ![downloading ollama](./images/rag05.png?raw=true "downloading ollama")
 ![ollama usage](./images/rag05a.png?raw=true "ollama usage")

-2. Next, start the ollama server running and pull down the *llama3* model with the following commands:
+2. Next, start the ollama server running in the background with the first command below.
+After that is done, pull down the *llama3* model with the second command.
 ```
 ollama serve &
 ollama pull llama3